scarf-sh/scarf/docs/docs/index.md

 Some notes:

 - `simpleExecutableInstall` is currently the only install type supported, but more will be coming soon.

-You can use `scarf check-package ./path/to/your/package-file.yaml` to validate your package file.
+- You can use `scarf check-package ./path/to/your/package-file.yaml` to validate your package file.
 Currently, it won't do things like check your archive or test your release, but it will make sure you spec type-checks, and that you have a valid license type and platform.

-Dependency handling is still immature.
+- Dependency handling is still immature.
+Chances are, the package you depend on isn't on Scarf yet!
+We're working hard to fix that, however.
+Just send an email to help@scarf.sh or reach out on [gitter](https://gitter.im/scarfsh/community) and we'll help get the packages you need.
 Currently any dependencies you add in your scarf.yaml will use the latest validated version.

 #### Npm